 One-Way Ticket to Kansas, the autobiography of Frank M. Stahl, as told and illustrated by Margaret Whittemore.
 University of Kansas Press, 1959.

 Special thanks are due to Patti and Erika for their patience in proofreading.
-Frank's autobiography is a genuine window into another time and place.
-I hope you find it enjoyable.

 table of contents book preface